 1730 Birthday of Oliver Goldsmith, British author of She Stoops to Conquer.

-1935 George and Ira Gershwin collaborate with DuBose Heyward on the opera Porgy and Bess, which runs just 124 performance on Broadway, but goes on to a long life in revivals, repertory and film.
+1935 George and Ira Gershwin collaborate with DuBose Heyward on the opera Porgy and Bess, which runs just 124 performance on Broadway, but goes on to a long life in revivals, repertory, and film.
 Todd Duncan and Anne Wiggins Brown play the original title characters.
 In supporting roles are Ford L. Buck and John W. Bubbles, the onetime Vaudeville team of Buck and Bubbles.

-1962 The Alley Theatre of Houston gets a grant of $2,100,000 today.
+1962 The Alley Theatre of Houston gets a grant of $2,100,000.
 It is the biggest amount of money given by the Ford Foundation in its grant program of money going to regional theatres.
 The commitment is for $6.1 million to nine different companies.

-1985 Yul Brynner, the man responsible for making the King of Siam famous in The King and I dies today.
+1985 Yul Brynner, the man responsible for making the King of Siam famous in The King and I, dies at age 65.
 Brynner's work in the stage version of that show is known around the world, having racked up over 4,000 performances, starting in 1951 and not ending until June 1985—only two months before his death.
-Brynner will also be remembered for the 1956 movie version of "The King and I" and also the films "Anastasia" in 1956 and "The Magnificent Seven" in 1960.
+Brynner also appeared in films, including the 1956 movie version of The King and I, Anastasia in 1956, and The Magnificent Seven in 1960.

-1985 Also on this date, Orson Welles passes away.
-Welles will be remembered for his Academy Award winning work as a director, writer, actor and producer, and especially for the 1941 classic, "Citizen Kane," which some call the best movie ever made.
+1985 Orson Welles passes away at age 70.
+Welles is remembered for his Academy Award winning work as a director, writer, actor, and producer, and especially for the 1941 classic, Citizen Kane, which some call the best movie ever made.
 Welles' theatre work included shows with The Mercury Theatre and the Federal Theatre Project, directing and starring in such plays as Dr. Faustus and Julius Caesar.
 He also directed the 1956 production of King Lear in New York and appeared for the first time in London in 1951, playing the title character in Othello.
-He was 70 years old.

 1996 Ten years after opening in the Broadway revival of The Marriage of Figaro, Dana Ivey co-stars with Sigourney Weaver in Christopher Durang's Broadway play Sex and Longing, which opens at the Cort Theatre under the auspices of Lincoln Center Theater.
 Critics react with disgust at the black comedy in which a woman has her hands dismembered.
-The production will play out its limited run of 45 performances.
+The production plays out its limited run of 45 performances.

 2003 Goodspeed Musicals revives A Tree Grows in Brooklyn, the rarely-seen 1951 Dorothy Fields-Arthur Schwartz musical based on the Betty Smith novel of love and life in the working class, with the George Abbott and Betty Smith libretto revised by director Elinor Renfield.
 Two songs are added to the score: "Tuscaloosa" (cut from the show before it arrived on Broadway) and "I'm Proud of You" (a Schwartz-Fields trunk song).